Using Endnotes in Academic Writing: A Comprehensive Guide

 - To show the student's research skills

-- To let the audience and potential researchers know where to read the full information on the chosen topic
+- To introduce the potential readers to the comprehensive information on the topic you choose

 Ways to Use MLA Endnotes

-Superscript Arabic numbers indicate the endnotes in MLA style - they follow after the punctuation of clause that relates to the note.
-In the case of a long dash, the number goes before this punctuation mark.
+To indicate endnotes in the MLA style assignment, you must use Arabic superscript numbers - they follow after the period mark of the sentence, relating to the reference.
+But if you use the em dash, you should put the number before this mark.